Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

-\textbf{Request-fostered notes from top writers.} We further employ logistic regression to compare how top writers select posts after seeing request alerts versus when writing notes without such alerts.
-The estimation results are reported in Fig.~\ref{fig:top_writer_note_coefs}.
-The coefficient estimates for Politics ($coef.=0.247$, $p<0.001$) and Science \& Technology ($coef.=0.091$, $p<0.05$) are significantly positive.
+We find that top-writer notes on posts related to Politics ($\var{coef.}=0.253$, $\var{odds~ratio}=1.287$, $p<0.001$) and Science \& Technology ($\var{coef.}=0.091$, $\var{odds~ratio}=1.095$, $p<0.05$) have 28.7\% and 9.5\% higher odds of being request-fostered, respectively, compared to posts without the corresponding topics.
 This suggests that top writers select more political and scientific posts when receiving request alerts.
-On the contrary, the coefficient estimates for Entertainment ($coef.=-0.097$, $p<0.01$) and opinionated content ($coef.=-0.102$, $p<0.05$) are significantly negative.
-This suggests that top writers choose less entertainment-related and opinionated content after receiving request alerts.
-These results suggest that requests can shift contributors’ attention toward political and scientific content, while diverting attention away from opinionated posts or those related to entertainment.
-In particular, the coefficient estimate for GPT-estimated misleadingness is significantly positive ($coef.=0.451$, $p<0.001$), suggesting that top writers prioritize posts with higher potential misleadingness when guided by request alerts.
+In contrast, top-writer notes on posts related to Entertainment ($\var{coef.}=-0.095$, $\var{odds~ratio}=0.910$, $p<0.01$) and containing claims ($\var{coef.}=-0.138$, $\var{odds~ratio}=0.871$, $p<0.05$) have 9\% and 12.9\% lower odds of being request-fostered, respectively.
+This indicates that top writers choose less entertainment-related and claim-oriented content after receiving request alerts, compared to without receiving alerts.
+Together, these results suggest that requests can shift contributors' attention toward political and scientific content, while diverting attention away from claim-oriented posts or those related to entertainment.
+In particular, the coefficient estimate for GPT-estimated misleadingness is positive and substantially significant ($\var{coef.}=0.489$, $\var{odds~ratio}=1.631$, $p<0.001$).
+Posts flagged by GPT as misleading (score $=1$) have 63.1\% higher odds of receiving request-fostered top-writer notes than non-misleading posts (score $=0$).
+This suggests that top writers prioritize posts with higher potential misleadingness when guided by request alerts, compared to when no alerts are present.